reactive/data-client/docs/core/concepts/error-policy.md

 Hard errors always reject with `error` - even when data has previously made available.

+'hard' | `undefined` can both be used to indicate this state.

 <HooksPlayground fixtures={[
 {
   endpoint: new RestEndpoint({